altysys/squid.cloud/README.md

 Queries/Challenges:
-- How we can manage relations in the collection on high-level abstractions.
-(I can achieve this functionality with the help of stored procedure but I want to achieve it on an abstraction level only like we use in Entity Framework or other ORM frameworks)
-- Is the backend always required, can we write web applications without requiring a backend? simply by connecting to the database using squid SDK?
-We have to add secure attributes, and define all API endpoints, can we bypass the same?
--
+- How do we manage parent-child relationships in a relational database?  with SQUID we have to add parent first, then child, which results in an additional round trip to DB, with EF we can avoid this.
+As of now with SQUID we have to use store procedure to achieve this in single save/round trip.